 The Denver Public Safety Cadet Program is a specialized training and education program designed to help strengthen the future workforce of the Denver Police, Fire, and Sheriff departments.
 Selected applicants are typically recent high school graduates or those with less than two years of completed college credit.

-The Cadet Program is authorized under city charter as a function of the Manager of Safety.
-The Cadet Program may refer up to 25% of successful cadet program graduates to the police or fire academy new hire class.
 Internally, cadets may be classified as Commander, Sr. Cadet Leader, Cadet Leader, or Cadet.
 Opportunities also exist to lead special training or functional groups within the program to help build additional leadership and decision making skills.

 2013 Cadet Supervisor Training